When your teen is ready for their first car

 When the urge to buy a car hits your teenager, it will be time to do this project.
 His interest level will be high, and he will be more than happy to work his way closer to the day he has his own wheels.

 This project is most effective when done with a car chosen by your teenager.
 Chances are, he already has his eye on one, so use that, unless it's something totally out of the realm of possibility.
 In that case, have him set his sights a bit lower.
 This is a reality project, not a fantasy.

 If he has no specific model in mind, have him point out a vehicle that appeals to him while you're out driving, and use that.
 Or, if a friend or relative is getting ready to sell a car, and there's a possibility it might end up in your garage, use that.

 For example purposes, we will use a Jeep Grand Cherokee, made by Chrysler.
 Since most teenagers have limited resources, and since the majority of homeschoolers are single income families who also have limited resources, we'll research a used car.
 Please note that unless you intend to culminate this project with an actual vehicle purchase, make it clear to your teenager that he is doing this research for educational purposes only.

 Once you and your teenager have decided which car to research, the two of you need to discuss who would be paying for it, and how much money would be spent on it.
 Then you can put him to work doing the following steps:

-Your teenager should look through the cars-for-sale section in your local newspaper, and highlight the Grand Cherokee ads.
+Your teenager should look through the cars-for-sale section in your local newspaper, or online sites for local sales, and highlight or bookmark the Grand Cherokee ads.
 (The weekend ads usually have the widest variety of models.)
 He should include any within $2000 of the price chosen by the two of you.

 He should highlight those that include the mileage.
 If none of the ads specify mileage, have him call a few sellers and ask how many miles are on their vehicles.
 He should take notes, as savvy sellers will mention other features of their cars, and he can use their worth to determine a fair price.